Are you an EPFL student and looking for a semester credited, Bachelors or Masters Project ? Look no further! We have something for you!

 PROJECT DESCRIPTION

-The EPFL Rocket Team is developing a Vertical Takeoff, Vertical Landing (VTVL) hopper named Icarus.
-Its aim is to perform “hops” : brief, low-altitude (maximum 10 meters), vertical trajectories with hovering time at the apogee.
-In order to achieve thrust vectoring capabilities, Icarus has been developing a gimbal system to redirect the engine’s thrust, thereby enabling control over the yaw and pitch of the vehicles.
+The EPFL Rocket Team is developing a Vertical Takeoff, Vertical Landing (VTVL) Hopper named Icarus.
+Its aim is to perform “hops” : brief, low-altitude (maximum 5 metres), vertical trajectories with hovering time at the apogee.
+In order to achieve thrust vectoring capabilities, Icarus has developed a gimbal system to redirect the engine’s thrust, thereby enabling control over the yaw and pitch of the vehicle.
 This, however, leaves roll – rotations around the vertical axis – completely unchecked.

 Render of the Icarus Hopper